veu/mcworldtrim/README.md

 ## Usage

+**Important:** Before doing anything make sure that you have backups.
+You are using this program at your own risk.

 ### Extracting the data from your world save

 Executing `extract` will generate a file called `world.json` in your working directory containing the accumulated inhabited time for each region.